|Who Was Right: Luther or Calvin?

 Believe.
 The verb believe in Acts 13:39 is in the present tense.
 This is in keeping with the general pattern of the New Testament's use of pisteuo.
 Most of our readers will know that the Greek present tense is present continuous.
 So Acts 13:39 means that "all that believe and keep on believing are justified," or "all that believe and continue to believe are justified."
 And no one else!

 The atonement of Christ on the cross was a once-for-all act.
 But our laying hold of it in faith is no once-for-all act.
-The redemptive act of Christ benefits only those who believe and keep on believing.
+The redemptive act of Christ benefits only those who repent of their sins, believe and keep on believing.
 Justification is by faith.
-Where there is no present, living faith, there is no justification.
+Where there is no present and continuous repentance towards God and faith in the blood of Christ, there is no justification.

 Justified.
 Acts 13:39 also puts justified in the present tense.
 This is not an isolated case in the New Testament.
 Other great Pauline passages set forth justification as present continuous.
 For example:

 . . . being justified freely by His grace through the redemption that is in Christ Jesus . . . — Rom.
 3:24.

 It is true that justified also appears in the aorist tense — meaning that it is done at once as a completed action.
 This underlines the important concept that God does not justify the believer piecemeal.
 There is no such thing as being more and more justified.
 There are no degrees of acceptance with God.
 To be justified is to be wholly justified.
 All this is implied in the aorist tense.
 But that is not all that needs to be said about being justified.
 There is a dimension other than aoristic.
 The use of the present continuous brings out another vital aspect.
 Justification is not static.
 It is dynamic and ongoing.
 Passages like Acts 13:39, Romans 3:24 and Romans 4:5 mean that as we constantly believe and constantly seek forgiveness, God constantly justifies.